 Injuries resulting in amputation *

 Traumatic amputation refers to situations where a sudden, violent and unexpected incident causes a person to lose a limb.
-In these cases, medical treatment is usually very quick to attend the scene of the accident – dramatically increasing the persons chance of recovery and in some cases the limb may be reattached.
+In these cases, medical treatment is usually very quick to attend the scene of the accident.
+Thus increasing the persons chance of recovery and in some cases the limb may be reattached.
 In cases where the limb cannot be reattached, the amputee with generally have to undergo surgery.
-Traumatic amputations are common in the following accidents:
+Amputations are common in the following accidents:

 - Dangerous machinery accidents